 If there’s a single-serve coffee maker that sits at the throne of the convenience, it certainly comes from Keurig.
 Everything about these coffee makers screams convenience, and this mostly applies to the K-Cups used on them.
 You take a K-Cup, you put it inside the K-Cup chamber, press one button on the Keurig and that’s where the coffee-making story ends.
-Well, you do drink the coffee afterwards, of course, but what we’re trying to point out to is how fast and easy it is to make coffee on a Keurig.
+Well, you do drink the coffee afterward, of course, but what we’re trying to point out to is how fast and easy it is to make coffee on a Keurig.

 Another thing that makes Keurig machines convenient is the fact that the open you the doors to 60 different beverage brands.
 Again, all you have to do is purchase your favorite K-Cups and have a quick coffee fix whenever you want.
 But even though making coffee with a Keurig is fast enough, picking the right Keurig for you might not be something you should do fast.
 Sure, these machines might have many similarities, but trust us, you don’t want to end up saying, ‘Ugh, I wish my Keurig had this and that.’
 That said, if you’ve made up your mind that you want a Keurig and if you’re often thinking to yourself, ‘Which Keurig should I buy?’, maybe you should let us guide you to that answer.